 A product requirements document is the initial document that describes the basic functionality of a product under development.
 It also defines the order and any conditions of the tasks for the project.

 This document is an overview of the key important details needed for the development of a potential project.
 It covers the project’s purpose, objectives, principles of implementation, expected results, time needed for development, and any additional technical requirements needed in order to develop the product properly.
-Elaborating on product requirements in this document helps anticipate and avoid possible issues from arising.
+Elaborating on product requirements in this document helps anticipate and avoid possible issues.

 This document allows both parties to agree up front on the ideas and requirements for a project, minimising the risk of big changes being forced through later on in the development process.
 Potential amendments to the project should have a corresponding procedure that is already included in the initial product requirements document.